jhsheets/learning_ai/1_simple/5_langchain_vllm_awq/README.md

 # Overview
-Example chatbot using langchain and transformers to load an AWQ quantized model in vLLM.
+Example chatbot using langchain to load an AWQ quantized model in vLLM.

 This builds vLLM with CUDA support, so you'll need an Nvidia card to run this.